Kotauror/Tic_Tac_Toe_8th_Light/README.md

 ## Design of code:

-* `Setup` - responsible for running the setup part of game - when a new instance of `Game` is created, players and their signs are picked, order is set.
+* `Setup` - responsible for running the initial part of game -  a new instance of `Game` is created, players and their signs are picked, order is set.
 * `Displayer` - responsible for getting the input from the user (+checking if the input is correct) and showing the user relevant information like current state of board and errors.
 * `Game` - knows of players and board; engine which puts elements together to run the game.
 * `Board` - puts signs on board, knows if a field can be picked, knows which slots are available, knows if game is over/there is a tie.